linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 1.10.0](/2021/05/27/linkerd-vs-istio-benchmarks/), showing that Linkerd remained dramatically faster than Istio and consumed an order of magnitude less data plane memory and CPU while doing so.

+Since then, both projects have released new versions, most notably [Linkerd 2.11's introduction of authorization policy](/2021/09/30/announcing-linkerd-2.11/), a major new feature for the project with a potential performance impact.

 ## Experimental setup